-WATER HEATER DAMAGE HAZARDS!
+WATER HEATER DAMAGE HAZARD!

-- DO NOT energize the AC water heater electrical circuit until the heater is completely filled with water.
-Even momentary operation in a dry tank will damage the heating elements.
-Warranty replacements will not be made on elements or tank damaged in this manner.
-The tank is full if water flows from the tap when the hot water is turned On in the galley. - The water heater should be drained and the power turned Off when the possibility of freezing exists. - The water heater is located on the port side of the engine compartment. - The water heater is connected to the AC power system, therefore, you must make sure that the water heater breaker on the AC panel is turned On before water will be heated. - Read the manufacturer's instruction manual supplied in your boat's owner's packet and observe the warnings above.
+- DO NOT turn On the water heater electrical circuit on the AC panel until the water heater tank is COMPLETELY filled with water. - Even momentary operation in a dry tank will damage the heating elements. - Warranty replacements WILL NOT be made on elements damaged in this manner. - The tank is full if water flows from the tap when the hot water is turned On in the galley. - The water heater should be drained and the power turned Off when the possibility of freezing exists.

+If your boat is connected to shore power or generator power, but the water heater is not working: